beet-software/dorm/dorm/README.md

 With a repository ready to be used, we want to ask the database questions related to relationships between schemas, such as "What are the students of a given school?".
-These question can be asked through the `Relationship` subclasses: `OneToOneRelationship` and `OneToManyRelationship`.
-Given we have a school repository and a student repository, that question can be answered in the following ways:
+These questions can be asked through the `Relationship` subclasses: `OneToOneRelationship` and `OneToManyRelationship`.
+Given we have a school repository and a student repository, that question can be answered in the following way:

 ```dart
 final Repository<School, SchoolData> schoolRepository = ...;